behan101/Threat-Hunt-Remote-Assistance/README.md

 | where DeviceName == VMName
 | where AdditionalFields has_all ("Out", "host")
 | project TimeGenerated, ActionType, AdditionalFields, InitiatingProcessAccountName, InitiatingProcessCommandLine, InitiatingProcessFolderPath,LocalIPType, RemoteIP, Timestamp
-| order by Timestamp asc
+| order by TimeGenerated asc
 ```

 **Evidence:**